ziirish/burp-ui/README.md

 Here is a non-exhaustive list of things I'd like to add:

-* Authentication so that only admins can access to burp stats.
 * server-initiated restoration (with burp, you can create a special file that triggers a restoration when the client contacts the server the next time.
 In this case the client must accepts server-initiated restoration).